THE INFLAMMATION SCAR TISSUE CONNECTION

 "There are some settings in which chronic inflammation is initiated as a primary process.
 Often the injurious agents are of low toxicity in comparison with those leading to acute inflammation.
 Three major groups can be identified.
 One, persistent infections.
 Two, prolonged exposure to non-biodegradeable material.
 And three, autoimmune reactions / autoimmune diseases."

-- Persistent infections are either sub-clinical viral or bacterial infections (Epstein/Barr Virus for example, or a low grade infection UNDERNEATH A ROOT CANAL), or various forms of DYSBIOSIS (MOLD, YEAST, SIBO, etc, etc, etc).
+- Persistent infections are either sub-clinical viral or bacterial infections (Epstein/Barr Virus for example, or a low grade infection IN THE MOUTH, or UNDERNEATH A ROOT CANAL), or various forms of DYSBIOSIS (MOLD, YEAST, SIBO, etc, etc, etc).
 The problem with persistent infections is that they are usually treated with the very thing that likely caused them in the first place --- ANTIBIOTICS.
 If you are interested in solving your infectious problem, you'll first have to figure out what it's going to take to get yourself off this class of drug (HERE is a good starting point).